Anshumank399/Disaster-Response-Classification/README.md

 # Disaster Response Pipeline Project

+### Overview:
+Many messages are recieved during a disaster which are meant for the relief teams.
+Most of the times the relief teams are divided by the kind of the support that they could provide and the messages needs to be manually segregated.
+This process could be automated using the machine learning pipeline built in this project.

+### Python Libraries Used:
+> pandas
+> numpy
+> sqlalchemy
+> nltk
+> sklearn
+> joblib

+### Scripts:
+1. _model/train_classifier.py_: The ML pipeline for the classification using AdaBoost.
+2. _data/process_data.py_: Clean and process data.
+3. _app/run.py_: Flask web app as GUI for model.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.